 A machine learning model is never truly "finished."
 It is not a product you build once; it is a capability that must grow and evolve.
 An AI risk model requires retraining as new regulations emerge or as operational processes alter the risk landscape.
 It needs continuous monitoring to detect performance degradation and feedback loops where EHS professionals validate or correct its outputs.

 The primary focus is implementing a robust management system.
 This system delivers immediate value by standardizing workflows, but its deeper purpose is to establish the infrastructure and discipline required to capture high-quality, structured data from day one.
 Critically, this foundation includes a strategy for interoperability, building the data bridges to connect EHS data with other critical systems like HR, Operations, and Maintenance.
+This foundation immediately reduces administrative burden by automating manual workflows, effectively funding the readiness work for the next phase.

 Only after the foundation is set do we begin deploying AI features.
 We start small with a single, high-impact use case.
 This could be a predictive model for ergonomic risks, or a Computer Vision (CV) model to monitor PPE compliance in a specific area.
 This feature is not a final deliverable but the start of an evolutionary process where we monitor, gather feedback, and iterate.
 This Human-in-the-Loop process, where EHS experts actively train and refine the system, is what "grows" the AI from a simple tool into a genuine strategic asset.